itsjordanmuller/2023-python-100-days/README.md

 ![Odd or Even - Image 1](https://github.com/itsjordanmuller/2023-python-100-days/blob/main/Day-003/003-odd-or-even-1.png)

-> Ask the user for a `number`, check if it's odd or even and then print the corresponding message, 4 is an even number
+> Ask the user for a `number`, check if it's odd or even and then print the corresponding message
+>
+> 4 is an even number

 ![Odd or Even - Image 2](https://github.com/itsjordanmuller/2023-python-100-days/blob/main/Day-003/003-odd-or-even-2.png)